 If you do not have written permission from the railroad company (or the owner of the land if it was transferred back), you can be fined up to $10,000 AND thrown in jail for criminal trespassing.

 Something else to consider…the railroad company doesn’t own only the land under the tracks but also the land on either side of the tracks as well.
 The distance varies but could be anywhere from 10 feet on either side of the track on up to 100’s of feet on the other side, no matter where it lays (even if it runs through your land).
 You won’t know for sure without doing a lot of digging and looking at the official property lines.

 The only time you can legally step foot on railroad tracks is if you are crossing them at a designated crossing (or have written permission from the railroad company or landowner that owns the land the tracks are laid on).

 Oh and if it was your idea to take pictures on the tracks and someone dies while doing so, you could be charged with manslaughter.

 Tracks are policed!

 Can you say cheese?
 I hope so because your photographer won’t be the only one taking your picture!
-The rail fans share pictures of you and pictures of your vehicle and license plates number to local authorities.
+The railfans share pictures of you and pictures of your vehicle and license plates number to the local authorities.

 So if you are dead set on risking your life and jail time, this professional photographer will not help you do it!
 I would suggest finding another “photographer” that doesn’t mind committing criminal acts =)

-For more information about stay safe around railroad tracks, visit Operation Lifesaver, Inc.
+For more information about staying safe around railroad tracks, visit Operation Lifesaver, Inc.